Strategies to attract and retain Millennial and Gen Z travelers

 - Reinforce your team's training in cultural sensitivity and multilingual support.

-- Offer authentic local experiences that connect with travelers from around the world.
+- Offer authentic local experiences that connect with travelers from all over the world.

-Millennials and Gen Z are not only the most influential travelers: they are the most expressive, connected and committed to their values.
-With global leisure tourism in full expansion, the brands that know how to connect with these generations will be the ones leading the future of hospitality.
+Millennials and Gen Z are not only the most influential travelers: they are the most expressive, connected, and committed to their values.
+With global leisure tourism in full expansion, the brands that know how to connect with these generations will be the ones that lead the future of the hotel industry.

-So whether it's a solo getaway, a TikTok-worthy staycation or a purposeful trip... make sure your brand is part of their story.
+So, whether it's a solo getaway, a TikTok-worthy stay, or a trip with a purpose... make sure your brand is part of their story.